 The members of the Board appointed Messrs.
-Frank Brusco and Pascal Dulau as non-executive Directors.
-In their capacity as non-executive Directors, Messrs.Brusco and Dulau do not engage in the day to day management of the Company but are involved in policy making and planning exercises.
-Mr. Pascal Dulau has resigned from the Board on 20 February 2019.
+Frank Brusco and Pascal Dulau as non-executive Directors on 10 October 2014 and 16 June 2016 respectively.
+In their capacity as non-executive Directors, Messrs.
+Brusco and Dulau did not engage in the day to day management of the Company but were involved in policy making and planning exercises.
+Mr. Pascal Dulau has resigned from the Board on 20 February 2019 while Mr. Frank Brusco was appointed as an Executive Director on 27 May 2019.